yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Total order of oepration only emerges after you have collected all of the operations.

-Total order broadcast:
+#### Total order broadcast

-* Reliable delivery: If a message is delivered to one node, it is delivered to all nodes.
+- Reliable delivery: If a message is delivered to one node, it is delivered to all nodes.
-* Totally ordered delivery: Mesages are delivered to every node in the same order.
+- Totally ordered delivery: Mesages are delivered to every node in the same order.

 ZooKeeper and etcd implement total order broadcast.